Oscillations

 Introduction

-Oscillations appear everywhere in nature: in astrophysics, mechanics, quantum mechanics, optics, and of course also in music.
+Oscillations appear everywhere in nature: in astrophysics, mechanics, quantum mechanics, optics, and, of course, in music.
 All these oscillations have one thing in common: they possess a physical quantity that changes periodically as a function of time.
 We call such a system an oscillating system.
-It is a physical system in equilibrium that is capable of absorbing a certain amount of energy and using it.
-This energy is not released immediately but exists in the system in two different forms, between which it oscillates for a certain time.
+A physical system in stable equilibrium can absorb energy, which is then stored in two different forms.
+The system oscillates as energy continuously transforms back and forth between these two forms over time.

 Harmonic Oscillations

-When we talk about Hooke’s law, we are mainly referring to springs and therefore to an elastic force, but there can also be other restoring forces that we can express using the same relation.
+When we talk about Hooke’s law, we are mainly referring to springs and elastic forces, but this linear relationship applies to many other restoring forces for small displacements.

 The minus sign in the formula indicates that the force is a restoring force, meaning that it opposes the motion.

-Let us now try to write Newton’s second law in the case of a point mass \(m\) on which an elastic force acts:
+Let us now apply Newton’s second law to a point mass \(m\) on which an elastic force acts:

 \[\begin{equation} F(x) = -kx = ma \iff -kx = m\ddot{x} \end{equation}\]